hyperledger/indy-node/docs/source/requests.md

 - `dest` (base58-encoded string):

     Target DID as base58-encoded string for 16 or 32 byte DID value.
-    It differs from `identifier` metadata field, where `identifier` is the DID of the submitter.
+    It may differ from `identifier` metadata field, where `identifier` is the DID of the submitter.
+    If they are equal (in permissionless case), then transaction must be signed by the newly created `verkey`.

     *Example*: `identifier` is a DID of a Endorser creating a new DID, and `dest` is a newly created DID.